-'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated - Local News 8
+'Every one of those deaths is unnecessary,' expert says of rising COVID-19 US death toll as tens of millions remain unvaccinated - Local News 8

 By Travis Caldwell, CNN

-Merck and Ridgeback Biotherapeutics said Friday that they created an antiviral pill that can reduce risk of Covid-19 hospitalization and death by 50%, and Merck said it will seek emergency use authorization from the US Food and Drug Administration (FDA) for its molnupiravir medication “as soon as possible.”
+Merck and Ridgeback Biotherapeutics created an antiviral pill the companies say can reduce risk of COVID-19 hospitalization and death by 50%, and Merck said it will seek emergency use authorization from the US Food and Drug Administration (FDA) for its molnupiravir medication “as soon as possible.”

 “We’ll be able to prescribe this to folks.
 They’ll take a five-day course and hopefully be able to stay home, not come in for an intravenous infusion and keep folks out of the hospital.
 So, it’s really very promising news,” Dr. Jonathan Reiner, CNN medical analyst and professor of medicine and surgery at George Washington University, told CNN’s Pamela Brown Saturday.

-But Reiner noted that full immunization of the country — the best method for beating back the pandemic — will not happen due to resistance from some, and a substantial number of Americans have died since late February as vaccine access began to expand.
+But the best strategy for fighting the pandemic — full immunization — is still hampered due to resistance, Reiner noted, and a substantial number of Americans have died since late February, when vaccine access expanded.

-The four states that are currently using more than 40% of their hospital ICU beds for Covid-19 patients are on that list, according to Saturday data from the US Department of Health and Human Services: Idaho, Wyoming, West Virginia and Georgia.

-West Virginia Gov. Jim Justice on Wednesday urged residents of his state to do their part to turn things around.
-“I keep reminding everybody — all across this wonderful state — that the way we absolutely curb this and stop this is get vaccinated,” he said.

-While much of the focus from health experts and officials remains on new inoculations that will help lower hospitalization rates, booster shots for some who were earlier fully vaccinated by the Pfizer/BioNTech vaccine are gaining traction.

-About 4.74 million people have received an additional dose — or booster — since August 13, CDC data shows, which is a marked increase from less than two weeks ago.
-The number of recipients stood at around 2.2 million on September 20.
+While much of the focus from health experts and officials remains on new inoculations that will help lower hospitalization rates, booster shots for some people previously fully vaccinated with the Pfizer/BioNTech vaccine are gaining traction, with about 5.3 million people who have received an additional dose — or booster — since August 13, CDC data shows.

 People ages 65 and older, people at high risk of severe disease and people whose jobs put them at risk of infection may get an additional dose.

-The more contagious Delta variant has contributed to more Covid-19 infections in children than when compared to the onset of the pandemic, which is of greater note since those under the age of 12 cannot yet be vaccinated.
+While the Delta variant has contributed to more COVID-19 infections in children compared to earlier in the pandemic, recent studies show certain mitigation measures are still effective tools in lowering infections — underscoring the importance of these strategies while children under the age of 12 remain ineligible to receive a COVID-19 vaccine.

-Recent studies, however, have shown that mitigation measures are still an effective tool in lowering infections.

 One study compared the number of infections at camps in Louisiana since 2020 and saw a 31-fold increase in cases from last year to this year.

 Last year, there were only two outbreaks in the camps studied in Louisiana.
-There were no vaccines then, but there was a mask mandate in place and camps used other mitigation measures.
+There were no vaccines then, but there was a mask mandate in place and camps used other mitigation measures, as well.
 This year, the camps saw 28 outbreaks that involved 321 cases among 2,988 campers and staff.

 While there was a vaccine this year, the difference may have been that Louisiana dropped its mask mandate and “apparent underutilization of preventative measures,” one report said.
 The Delta variant was also in wide circulation in the state in 2021.